audiotechx/iD14mk2VolumeControl/README.md

-# Audient iD14 MKII Volume Control
+# iDVolume: Audient iD14 MKII Volume Control

 For safe startup behavior in studio environments, the Audient `iD4 MKII` and `iD14 MKII` audio interfaces do not retain their volume settings after power-off.
 As a result, a simple utility was created with direct control via parameters, whose primary purpose is to control the master and headphone volumes, for example setting the volume level immediately after Windows startup.